 What you need to know to prepare the app your end-users will configure devices with

-Electric Imp provides a BlinkUp SDK to allow customers to integrate BlinkUp into Android and iOS mobile apps.
-The SDK is not made available to holders of free Electric Imp accounts, only to customers.
+Electric Imp provides a BlinkUp SDK so that Electric Imp Customers can integrate BlinkUp into their Android and iOS mobile apps.
+The SDK is not made available to holders of free Electric Imp accounts.

 The latest versions of the BlinkUp SDK are available from the Electric Imp Dev Center.
 To download them, please visit the ‘Tools’ section.

 However your product connects to the Internet, it requires an enrollment token the first time it attempts to contact the Electric Imp impCloud™ in order to confirm that it is the device being enrolled.
 This token is retrieved by the BlinkUp SDK in your app, and passed to the product during BlinkUp.